^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Vitamin N - lipoic acid - is an antioxidant found in some foods, including red meat, spinach, broccoli, potatoes, sweet potatoes, carrots, beets and yeast.
-It is also contained in small amounts in the human body.
+It is also found in small amounts in the human body.
 Another common name for vitamin N is alpha-lipoic acid, thioctic acid

 Vitamin N - lipoic acid

-The history of the discovery of vitamin N
+History of the discovery of vitamin N

-The Benefits of Lipoic Acid
+Benefits of Lipoic Acid

-Lipoic acid (vitamin N) in the treatment
+Lipoic acid (vitamin N) in treatment

-Where can I get lipoic acid (vitamin N)?
+Where to get lipoic acid (vitamin N)?

 Lipoic acid against chemotherapy and other diseases